-Samsung’s new Bixby virtual assistant is incomplete, and we’re not fans of the fingerprint sensor’s location.
-But when you add in excellent battery life and improvements to a camera that was already top-notch, you have two winning handsets with the Galaxy S8 and S8+.
+We’re still not fans of the fingerprint sensor’s location.
+But when you add in excellent battery life and improvements to a camera that was already very good, you have two winning handsets with the Galaxy S8 and S8+.

 Design: It feels like the future

-No offense to the LG G6, but the Galaxy S8 exemplifies a bezel-free phone done right.
+The Galaxy S8 exemplifies a nearly bezel-free phone done right.
 Samsung didn’t just take away the bezels on this phone; it crafted a space-age work of art with a new infinity display that stretches from edge to edge.
 The Galaxy S8 not only has a slightly bigger screen-to-body ratio than LG’s phone but also looks sleeker because of the way the Gorilla Glass curves toward the edges on the front and back.
 Other Android phones look like blah, flat slabs by comparison.
 The S8 is also thinner and narrower than the G6.